About Kilnside

 Why this site?

-Second, once a grid connection is secured, we need to find land near the connection point that is suitable for solar.
+Once a grid connection is secured, we need to find land near the connection point that is suitable for solar.
 Generally, the best land for solar is flat or slightly south facing and avoids environmental designations such as ancient woodlands or sites of special scientific interest (SSSI).
 It should also be located away from population centres and have good screening from existing hedgerows to help reduce visual impacts.

 Who is proposing Kilnside Energy Park?